-- Do not use the sensor at speeds in excess of 6 mph (10 km/h). - Do not attach any accessories within the sensor range.
+- Do not use the sensor at speeds in excess of 6 mph (10 km/h). - When moving forward or reversing, always check your surroundings for safety and drive carefully. - Do not attach any accessories within the sensor range.

 Notes when washing the vehicle